 A faulty light is a common discovery made by mechanics when carrying out an MOT test.
 The Highway Code states that lights must be kept clean and in full working order to ensure the driver can see when driving at night or in more severe weather conditions and that your vehicle is visible to other drivers.
 Test your lights, be aware of the dangers and keep spare bulbs in the vehicle in case of emergencies.

 It is your responsibility to make sure that your brakes work correctly and pose no risk to the safety of you, your passengers or the general public.
-Only one part of your braking system has to be proven as faulty for you to be found guilty of driving a defective vehicle, whereupon you will be penalised with an addition of 3 points to your driving licence and a substantial fine.
+Only one part of your braking system on the defective car has to be proven as faulty for you to be found guilty of driving a defective vehicle, whereupon you will be penalised with an addition of 3 points to your driving licence and a substantial fine.

 Being ignorant of any vehicle defect is not a legally acceptable defence.
 If you claim to be unaware of any failings on you vehicle, it will not reduce your penalty.
 You are responsible for your vehicle and therefore it is expected that you carry out regular safety checks to ensure that your vehicle is safe and roadworthy.
 Don’t bury your head in the sand and just assume that your car is fine!